AbdullahAlhussein/PKI-Encryption-Decryption-PDF-USB-Token/README.md

   ```
 <br>

-## Then the program will File encryption
+## Then the program will Encrypt file